aaronalbinson/fresh/src/pages/how-to-enter.md

       <mailto:paula@freshawards.co.uk>

-      – Due to CORVID-19, dates for Regional and London judging are TBA as well as the date for live announcements of this years winners.
+      – Dates for Regional and London judging are TBA, as well as the date for live announcements of this years winners.
 We will of course keep you informed on developments.

       – Each submission is £100 + VAT and if you pay for five entries, you get